Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 One of the most critical early steps is to trademark a name only after a thorough trademark search.
 Many businesses jump the gun and start using a brand name or logo without checking if it’s already taken or too similar to another registered mark.

-For example, if you want to trademark your company name but overlook a similar existing trademark in your industry, you risk receiving a cease-and-desist letter or losing your trademark application at the USPTO.
-This can force a costly rebrand.
+For example, if you want to trademark company name but overlook a similar existing trademark in your industry, you risk receiving a cease-and-desist letter or losing your trademark application at the USPTO.
+This can force a costly rebrand that eats into both your time and your financial resources.

 Tip: Use USPTO’s TESS database or hire a trademark attorney to conduct a comprehensive search.
-This step is essential before applying to trademark your business name or trademark your brand name.
+This step is essential before applying to trademark your brand name.

 2. Using Generic or Descriptive Terms as Your Brand Name